 |Noise duration||When the Impulse response setting is Generate noise, sets the duration of the generated noise in seconds.|

 |Audio||The Audio line with the convolution effect applied.|

-Audio and Control lines (visualized with blue and purple, respectively) are both analogous to an analog signal.
-They can be used interchangeably, and, for example, an audio output (blue) can be connected to a Control input (purple), or vice-versa.
+Audio and Control lines (visualized with blue and orange, respectively) are both analogous to an analog signal.
+They can be used interchangeably, and, for example, an audio output (blue) can be connected to a Control input (orange), or vice-versa.

 Before applying the convolution effect to the connected Audio line, the impulse response is always normalized (scaled) by equal-power normalization.
 The Generate noise option creates a full-spectrum stereo white noise with a linear, full-length fade-out.

 Long impulse responses (either generated or file-based) are computationally expensive, and should be generally used sparsely (e.g. instead of using a Convolver Node on each branch of your graph, consider using 1 after summing your audio using an Add (Audio/Control) Node).

 The output from this Node is always stereo, except when a mono impulse response is used with a mono input.
 Extra channels in the input are automatically mixed to stereo.